Black Nebula Carrot (70 Days)

-Long before orange carrots existed (16th century) the purple carrot was the most commonly cultivated, along with yellow rooted ones.
-Not just the skin that is deeply colored , the midnight purple color goes all the way through to the core.
-This variety is more rustic, not as refined , as traditional orange or hybrid carrots, but well worth growing.
+Long before orange carrots existed (16th century) the purple carrot was the most commonly cultivated, along with yellow-rooted ones.
+Not just the skin that is deeply colored, the midnight purple color goes all the way through to the core.
+This Black Nebula Carrot is more rustic, not as refined, as traditional orange or hybrid carrots, but well worth growing.
 Foliage is tinted purple and roots can be used as a natural coloring, just check out your tongue after you take a bite out of one.
-Roots are tapered, 6-8” in length and flavor is pure carrot.
+The roots are tapered, 6-8” in length and the flavor is pure carrot.
+The Black Nebula Carrot has a naturally lower germination rate than other carrots.

 Germination: 6-14 days